Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 ## 06-07-2021
 - Diapo
 - In parallel we clone another time the repo to continue to work on the code
+- ✔️ Use composition not inheritance
+- ✔️ Get a patch for diapo with not only other category
+- ✔️ unfreeze all layers of the pretrained model

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve ; 🛑 pause ; 🛰️ release